ki-editor/merc/homepage/src/pitch1.md

 In this case, you should only copy `paths:\n      - '**.js'` and place it under the `push` field.

-MARC eliminates this complexity by using a path-value syntax that allows for direct insertion without concern for structural conflicts:
+MERC eliminates this complexity by using a path-value syntax that allows for direct insertion without concern for structural conflicts:

 ```bash
 on.push.paths[i] = "**.js"
 ```

-With MARC, you can effortlessly copy and paste without needing to merge—**no complex integration required**.
+With MERC, you can effortlessly copy and paste without needing to merge—**no complex integration required**.
 This simplicity minimizes errors and streamlines configuration updates.

 ## 2. Streamlined Change Review